Leaving a Legacy

 In 2018, we cared for 455 animals including dogs, cats, rabbits, birds and other small animals.
 In addition to this, we also provided free neutering and microchipping to local residents who qualified for financial support.
 Going forward, we are planning to build a larger animal centre for our branch, which would allow us to take in more animals in need.
 We need £1.5m a year to keep our animal centre running, which we currently raise through donations, our eleven charity shops and our fundraising events.
 To achieve our goal of opening a new centre, we’ll need to raise a large amount of money.
 Work is already underway to identify a suitable site and we’ll need to invest several million in the construction of a centre once a location and planning have been approved.

 Would you like to read our legacy brochure?
-Please click ‘View Brochure’ or fill in the enquiry form to the right to receive a copy by post.
+Please click here or fill in the enquiry form to the right to receive a copy by email or to speak with a member of our team.

 We will not contact you unless you give your express permission to do so.
 If you’d like to speak to someone or need any further support with setting up a legacy donation, please contact our branch office on 01422 341160, fill out the enquiry form on this page or email email@example.com